Clarifai/clarifai-php/README.md

 PHP >=7.0

+> Note: This library requires the *curl* PHP extension to be enabled.
+This is most likely already done on your PHP host service, unless you're hosting PHP yourself, in which case you may need to uncomment (delete `;`) the line `extension=php_curl.dll` in your `php.ini` file.

 ## Getting Started

 We're going to show three common examples of using the Clarifai API.
 Below are all the imports